A Modern Interpretation of the Violence Found in Scripture

 Mercy by the Sea is committed to working toward a culture of nonviolence whether in response to acts of mass violence, the daily violence our children face on the streets or in their homes and schools, or to the violence of poverty and inequality.
 One of the ways Mercy addresses this concern is through continuous education.
 Toward that goal, we have invited Professor John J. Collins to speak on violence found in Scripture as seen through the lens of a twenty-first century understanding of ancient beliefs.
 He writes:

-The God of the Old Testament is depicted as a "a man of war."
+One of the ways the God of the Old Testament is depicted is as a "a man of war."
 The authors of Scripture described the command to annihilate the Canaanites in Deuteronomy and its apparent implementation in Joshua.
 These writings have a chilling resonance in our current and troubled times.
 There are some counter-narratives, but on the whole, violence and religion go hand-in-hand in the Old Testament.
 But does the New Testament offer an alternative perspective?
 The sayings of Jesus about turning the other cheek and loving one's enemies are remarkable, but there are understandings in the New Testament of the expectation of divine vengeance in the future.
 This defers, rather than rejects violence.

 So how does a contemporary understanding of God and evolving human consciousness challenge traditional interpretation of Scripture?
+What does the violence in both books of Scripture teach us today as we strive to be non-violent, loving and compassionate?
 Professor Collins, Old Testament scholar, will be sharing his wisdom and insights on this complicated and timely topic, exploring a modern understanding of ancient beliefs.
 A question-and-answer period and conversation will follow.